Portage: Technique

-This section deals mostly with the heavy freight canoes used by the Canadian Voyageurs.
+This section deals mostly with the portage of heavy freight canoes used by Canadian Voyageurs.

-Portage trails usually began as animal tracks and were improved by tramping or blazing.
+Portage trails usually began as animal tracks and were improved by tramping, blazing and cutting of trees, deadfall and brush.
 In a few places iron-plated wooden rails were laid to take a handcart.
-Heavily used routes sometimes evolved into roads when sledges, rollers or oxen were used, as at Methye Portage.
+Some heavily used portages evolved into roads that allowed sledges, rollers or oxen to be used, as at Methye Portage.
 Sometimes railways (Champlain and St. Lawrence Railroad) or canals were built.

-When going downstream through rapids an experienced voyageur called the guide would inspect the rapids and choose between the heavy work of a portage and the life-threatening risk of running the rapids.
-If the second course were chosen, the boat would be controlled by the avant standing in front with a long paddle and the gouvernail standing in the back with a 9 ft steering paddle.
+When going downstream and arriving at a rapids, an experienced voyageur called the guide would inspect the rapids and choose between the heavy work of a portage and the life-threatening risk of running the rapids.
+If it was decided to run the rapids, the boat was controlled by the avant standing in front with a long paddle and the gouvernail standing in the back with a 9 ft steering paddle.
 The avant had a better view and was in charge but the gouvernail had more control over the boat.
 The other canoemen provided power under the instructions of the avant.

 Small railway portage in the U.S.